KaneDenzil/User-Tracking-App/README.md

 # User-Tracking-App

 I created an iOS app to track a user as they move around the city.
 The app uses Polylines and real-time location tracking to find the user’s position and draw their path.

-I created an iOS app to track a user as they move around the city.
-The app uses Polylines and real-time location tracking to find the user’s position and draw their path.
 ## Technologies: